abyss-solutions/fullstack-interview/CHALLENGE.md

 You will send the current board layout from the server to the client and render the layout on the web app.

+board - 2d array each cell has value 0,1,2 where 0 is unfilled and 1=player1 2=player2
+server to have endpoint for board request which returns the board data use short polling from client to request board via http (websockets would be a better realtime solution) rendering board in client to be simple grid of 0,1 or 2

 ### Stage 3: Continue working on the solution

 Once you have completed stage 1, you will have the opportunity to use the remaining time to implement as much of the solution as possible to allow two people to complete a game online.